ironsource-aura/ironbeast-android/README.md

-## ironBeast-android
+## ironsourceatom-android
-ironbeast-android is an Android client for [IronBeast](http://www.ironsrc.com/ironbeast)
+ironsourceatom-android is an Android client for [ironsourceatom](http://www.ironsrc.com/ironsourceatom)

 ### Documentation
-You can find usage documentation at http://docs.ironbeast.io/sdk.html
+You can find usage documentation at http://docs.ironsourceatom.io/sdk.html

 ### License
 MIT